-Every day, more than 320,000 patients across the province are treated and cared for by doctors.
-Whether it’s in a hospital, a long-term care home, a clinic or at a patient’s home, Ontario’s doctors make a positive difference in the lives of patients by providing the highest quality of care.
+Every day, more than 340,000 patients across the province are treated and cared for by doctors in hospitals, long-term care homes, clinics and in patients’ homes.
+Whether they’re treating an illness or injury, advocating for a patient, or making a patient’s experience more comfortable, Ontario’s doctors provide the highest quality of care.

-- Number of speciality areas of medicine: 37 ranging from medical oncology to public health
+- Number of specialty areas of medicine: 47 ranging from medical oncology to public health

-- Average number of years to complete medical education: eight-12 years, plus ongoing, mandatory continuing professional development courses
+- Average number of years to complete medical education: 8-12 years, plus ongoing, mandatory continuing professional development courses